 Sometimes us pups get a bit bent outta shape!
 Them ole thunderstorms roll in or we have to go see the lady in the white coat can make us get all jittery in nerves!
 And, should I mention fireworks?!
 Even I quiver and shake!
-Not quite sure why them humanz think they gotta blow things up, but them noises make us pups on the crazy side!
-Well, durin’ these times, my Lady has a Calming Spray for Dogs that she uses!
+Not quite sure why those humans think they got to blow things up, but their noises make us pups on the wild side!
+Well, during these times, my Lady has a DIY Dog Calming Spray that she uses!

 She puts it on our bandanas and sprays our beds with it.
 Now, I'm not too spiffy on this and I ain't even gonna claim to know how it works, but it sure makes me feel better!

-I’ll go get my Lady to tell ya ’bout it and how to make some for your pup!
-Here’s my Lady…
+I'll go get my Lady to tell you about it and how to make some for your pup!

 Poor Miss Molly!
 Truth be known, all my pups get super anxious with loud noises and when they have to see the vet!